snorbertas/Arduino-LED-Train/README.md

   - 17 wires

 If you want to attempt to rebuild it yourself.
 The default pins are as follows:
-Digital 3: button INPUT
+  - Digital #3: button INPUT
-Digital 4 - 13: LED OUTPUT
+  - Digital #4 to #13: LED OUTPUT
-Analog 1: Sensor INPUT
+  - Analog #1: Sensor INPUT